-The Center is chaired by Lawrence Husick, a specialist on technology and terrorism, and Edward Turzanski, a former member of the US intelligence community, each of whom appears regularly in local and national media, while lecturing to community groups around the country.
+The Center is chaired by Lawrence Husick, a specialist on technology and terrorism, and Edward Turzanski, a former member of the US intelligence community, each of whom appears regularly in local and national media, while lecturing to community groups around the country, including in 2015 the Pacific and Asian Affairs Council in Honolulu and the World Affairs Councils of Anchorage and Juneau (Alaska).
 The Center draws on scholars in our National Security Program and our Middle East Program, among them –

-- Vanessa Neumann, author of a forthcoming book on crime-terror pipelines (Palgrave Macmillan, 2017) and contributor to the OECD report “Illicit Trade: Converging Criminal Networks”
+Vanessa Neumann, author of Blood Profits: How American Consumers Unwittingly Fund Terrorists (Palgrave Macmillan, 2017) and contributor to the OECD report “Illicit Trade: Converging Criminal Networks”